Skip to content

 namespace: my-namespace # optional

-For local development without a Pinecone account, use Pinecone Local:
+For local development without an account, use Pinecone Local:

 docker run -d \